Guitar

 The history of Epiphone...

 Anastasios Stathopoulos born in 1863, a Greek luthier who started a mandolin and violin company in 1873 in Pellana, Greece.
+(Yup, that's right—when he was 10 years old.)
 In 1903 he emigrated with his wife to New York.
-As luthier he started a year later a company that mainly produced mandolins.
+As a luthier he started a year later a company that mainly produced mandolins.
 The company did well and he hired Italian luthier, Henry Cappielo.

-After the death of Anastasios (1915), his son Epaminondas took control of the company.
+After the death of Anastasios (1915), his son Epaminondas (nicknamed Epi) took control of the company.
 Under his management the company grew to one of the biggest of its kind.
-Later, Epaminondas opens a factory for banjos.
+Later, Epaminondas opened a factory for banjos.

 In 1924 Epaminondas registered the brand name Epiphone, a combination of his nickname (Epi) with the Greek word for sound (phone).
 Shortly thereafter, he bought the banjo company, Favoran, and introduced the Epiphone recording line of banjos.
 Because of their quality and elegant design, they would be a great success.